 Zurich is the financial capital of Switzerland.
 Home to many financial institutions, it's the center of business for the country.
 However, unlike other business districts elsewhere in the world, Zurich still imbibes a sense of calm thanks largely to its location on the banks of Lake Zurich and the riverbanks of the Limmat River.
 It's a beautiful mix of modern structures and medieval houses.
 Then again, the presence of large banks and expansive shops give a somewhat cold and elitist atmosphere for some visitors.
 Needless to say, Zurich is a very expensive city.
 It's tied with Paris in second place as the most expensive city in the world according to the Economist Intelligence Unit.
 Prices are steep, but there is still plenty to do on a backpacker's budget.
 There is no lack of beautiful parks to visit plus some museums that offer free entry.

 Similarly, Vienna ranks very highly in terms of standards of living.
 Consulting firm Mercer named Vienna as the "city with the best quality of life" several times in a row.
 While still a prosperous city, cost of living is not as sky high but still punctuated by low crime rates, clean air, and a very rich culture.
-Vienna is also known for many coffee houses, embodying the country's love for sweet treats and good coffee.
+Vienna is also a great spot to spend a few days visiting.
+It is known for many coffee houses, embodying the country's love for sweet treats and good coffee.
 Architecture is also a strong suit in this city, dominated by baroque-style structures and impressive buildings that lasted for centuries.
 It has two hundred imperial parks and gardens that contribute not only to the beauty of the city but the clean air.

 While Zurich and Vienna share many qualities, the biggest difference are price points.
 Restaurants, supermarkets, services, rent and even language lessons are a fraction of a cost in Vienna compared to Zurich.